storj/edge/cmd/authservice-admin/README.md

 To output more details with tabbed output, you can use `--expanded` or `-x`.

-Note that fields macaroon head, encrypted access key, and encrypted secret key are base64 encoded in the output.
+Note that macaroon head is hex encoded.
+Encrypted access key, and encrypted secret key are base64 encoded in the output.

 ```console
 $ authservice-admin record show <key>